storedsafe/x509-vacuumer/README.md

  --create-vault                 (Boolean) Create missing vaults.
  --allow-duplicates             (Boolean) Allow importing the same certificate to the same vault multiple times.
- --timeout <seconds>            Set the timeout when scanning for open ports. (default is 2 seconds)
+ --timeout <seconds>            Set the timeout when scanning for open ports. (default is 2 seconds) --list-vaults                  List all vaults accessible to the authenticated user.
+ --basic-auth-user <user:pw>    Specify the user name and password to use for HTTP Basic Authentication

 Example using interactive login:
 $ x509-vacuumer.py --storedsafe safe.domain.cc --user bob --apikey myapikey --cidr 2001:db8:c016::202 --cidr 10.75.106.202/29 \